cocos/cocos-docs/en/editor/toolbar/index.md

 ![scale tool](./img/scale-tool.png)

-The scale tool consists of three axes with red, green and blue squares at the head and a gray square at the center.
+The scale gizmo consists of three axes with red, green and blue squares at the head and a gray square at the center.
 When the mouse is hovered over any of the squares, it appears yellow and can be selected and dragged by clicking on.

 - Holding the red/green/blue square and dragging the mouse will scale the node in the X, Y and Z axis directions respectively.
 - Dragging the mouse on a gray square will scale the node in X, Y, and Z directions at the same time.